naver/scavenger/doc/mcp-guide.md

 > meaningful evidence if collection has been running long enough and an agent is still
 > reporting.
 "No invocations in 30 days" means nothing if `collectingSinceMillis` is 5 days
 > ago, or if `agentAliveAtMillis` is stale.
 Results are **evidence, not deletion verdicts.**
+> `collectingSinceMillis` reflects the JVMs currently registered: JVMs that stopped reporting are
+> swept by the Collector, so after a full rolling restart it moves forward even though older
+> invocation data is still counted.

 Failures use a typed error instead of `data`: